 - Retention (level of engagement a customers has with your app) and

-- Virality (sum value of additional users a customer will refer to your app)
+- Virality (sum value of additional mobile users a customer will refer to your app)

-Return on Investment signifies the profit you make with your app compared to your investment.
-A high ROI means that your profit is way higher than your investment.
-Be aware that you might not only want to measure CLTV against Ad Spending for your ROI but also all other costs of the business you operate – like rent, HR, infrastructure and so on.
+Return on investment (ROI) signifies the profit you make with your app compared to your investment.
+A high ROI implies that your profit is way higher than your investment.
+Be aware that you might not only want to measure CLTV against Ad Spending for your ROI but also all other costs of the business you operate – like rent, HR, infrastructure, and so on.

-With the churn rate you can calculate the number of users that will delete your app in a specific period of time.
-It is a valuable indication of your users’ satisfaction with your app.
+With the churn rate, you can calculate the number of mobile users that will delete your app in a specific period of time.
+It is a valuable indication of your mobile users’ satisfaction with your app.

-- Installs / Active Users: You can calculate the amount of users that installed your app based on your user acquisition campaign and then decided to take specified actions to convert into an active user.
+- Installs / Active Users: You can calculate the number of users that installed your app based on your mobile user acquisition campaign and then decided to take specified actions to convert into an active user.

-- Active Users / User Generated Revenue: You can calculate the amount of users that are using the app and then decide to take action and to generate revenue, for example by doing in-app purchases.
+- Active Users / User Generated Revenue: You can calculate the number of mobile users that are using the app and then decide to take action and to generate revenue, for example, by offering in-app purchases.

 |Category||Channels & Formats|